Trauma Therapy for Children: Types, Techniques, and How It Works

 - Trust: While it may take a while for therapists to build trust with your child, this process is an important part of therapeutic healing.
 Trust between a therapist and their client fosters openness and honesty—essential elements of recovery.

-- Processing: In therapy, children may discuss the traumatic experiences in order to process their memories, emotions, reactions, and help prevent the experiences from negatively impacting them.
+- Processing: In therapy, children may discuss the traumatic experiences to process their memories, emotions, and reactions, and help prevent the experiences from negatively impacting them.

 While many therapeutic modalities can address traumatic experiences, trauma-informed therapy is designed to address trauma’s unique complications.
-This is especially evident through the strong focus on a safe, supportive environment, which is particularly useful for children who have experienced trauma and thus might have a number of emotional triggers.
+This is especially evident through the strong focus on a safe, supportive environment, which is particularly useful for children who have experienced trauma and thus might have several emotional triggers.

 When looking for a trauma therapy provider, look for a licensed pediatric therapist who is trained in trauma-informed care.
-This means they understand the specific needs and sensitivities of children who have experienced trauma.
+Trauma-informed care focuses on creating safe, empowering environments that recognize the impact of trauma on relationships between people, emotions, and behavior.
+Therapists trained in this type of care will understand the specific needs and sensitivities of children who have experienced trauma.

 How Can Trauma Therapy Help With PTSD?